Hauppauge, New York: Economy

+Royal Apparel's headquarters have been located in Hauppauge since 1992, producing American-made apparel here, in addition to several other locations along the U.S. East Coast.
+In May 2000, Skidmore, Owings & Merrill opened an office in Hauppauge.
+The 2500 sqft office is located on the second floor of the 1300 Veterans Memorial Highway building.
+Carl Galioto, the head of the company's technical division, stated that it opened the office because it had difficulty hiring New York City-area recruits.
+The location was established to attract professionals who would have otherwise been required to commute.
+Dime Community Bank is headquartered in Hauppauge, and Voxx International – a consumer electronics company – has offices in the hamlet.

 Long Island Innovation Park at Hauppauge

 The Long Island Innovation Park at Hauppauge (formerly the Hauppauge Industrial Park), located at the edge of the hamlet, is the largest on Long Island, and by some accounts the second-largest industrial park in the United States.
 It is also reported to be the largest of its kind in the United States that is fully protected by an all volunteer fire department, the Hauppauge Fire Department.
 The park had more than 1,000 companies as of 2017 and employs over 55,000 people.
 The companies in the industrial park provide tax revenue to the Hauppauge school district's budget.
 The current site of the Long Island Innovation Park at Hauppauge housed a radio communication facility operated first by Mackay Radio and Telegraph Company in 1936 (and owned by Clarence Mackay) and later by the ITT Corporation.
 The radio facility, which specialized in transmissions to and from Europe, South America, and ships at sea, closed in 1986 but is memorialized on-site by Wireless Blvd.